PioniaPHP-project/pionia-docs/content/docs/documentation/400_tutorial.md

 {{<callout tip>}}

-This section assumes that you have already setup your pinia framework project.
-If you haven't done done, please head over to [Installation](/documentation/introduction/#installation).
+This section assumes that you have already setup your Pionia framework project.
+If you haven't done that, please head over to [Installation section for details](/documentation/introduction/#installation).

 This guide also introduces you to the implementation of the [Moonlight architecture](/moonlight/introduction-to-moonlight-architecture/), so you can check it out first to get familiar with the terminologies.
 {{</callout >}}

 ## Out Target

 We should be able to accomplish the following tasks by the end of this tutorial:

-1. [ ] Intialise the project.
+1. [ ] Initialize the project.
 2. [ ] Connect to a database.
-3. [ ] Create a service.
+3. [ ] Create your first service.
 4. [ ] Create or update a to-do item in the database.
 5. [ ] Retrieve all to-do items from the database.
 6. [ ] Retrieve a single to-do item from the database.